AlexSSD7/linsk/INSTALL_WINDOWS.md

 The easiest way to install QEMU on Windows is to use the official installer binaries.
 You can find them here: https://www.qemu.org/download/#windows.

+After the installation is complete, you will need to add `C:\Program Files\qemu` to PATH.
+Here's a guide: https://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/.

 ## OpenVPN Tap Networking Drivers
 Linsk takes use of OpenVPN's tap networking drivers to allow for direct host-VM communication over a virtual network.